-- Include a broad mix of land uses in activity centres appropriate to each centre's role and function in the network higher order centres (principal and major regional activity centres), district and local centres and structure them as mixed-use centres in a predominantly main-street format to best serve their surrounding communities; - Connect well designed higher order activity centres and district activity centres to surrounding local centres and neighbourhood hubs by feeder transit services and to other major centres by high frequency transit services; (3.14)

-- 3. Encourage mixed-use development in centres along the transit corridors; - 4.
+- Include a broad mix of land uses in activity centres appropriate to each centre's role and function in the network - higher order centres (principal and major regional activity centres), district and local centres - and structure them as mixed-use centres in a predominantly main-street format to best serve their surrounding communities; - 2.
+Connect well designed higher order activity centres and district activity centres to surrounding local centres and neighbourhood hubs by feeder transit services and to other major centres by high frequency transit services; (3.14) - 3.
+Encourage mixed-use development in centres along the transit corridors; - 4.
 Ensure that new State Government facilities for health, education, justice, community and administration and employment activities are located within the Region's higher order centres; - 5.
-Ensure optimal use of transport and service availability in higher order activity centres and corridors by delivering appropriate residential densities and by maximising business location opportunities, with the exception of the area at Petrie; - Develop new viable local centres through possible new neighbourhood plans(3.15) in appropriate locations in walkable neighbourhoods with street-fronting retail and non-retail commercial layouts instead of enclosed or parking-lot dominant retail formats; - 7.
+Ensure optimal use of transport and service availability in higher order activity centres and corridors by delivering appropriate residential densities and by maximising business location opportunities; - Develop new viable local centres through possible new neighbourhood plans(3.15) in appropriate locations in walkable neighbourhoods with streetfronting retail and non-retail commercial layouts instead of enclosed or parkinglot dominant retail formats; - 7.
 Provide activity centres with attractive, high-amenity public spaces at locations that encourage and support social interaction, casual meeting and healthy and active lifestyles; - 8.
-Transform activity centres that are dominated by enclosed retail into a main-street format as redevelopment occurs by including active street frontages, car parking areas behind active frontages, integrating development with surrounding public spaces and activities, and introducing more employment opportunities and a wider range of services; and - 9.
-Specialised centres consist of a limited mix of uses of a bulky goods nature.
-These centres are designed to address the adjoining street network while also designing the centre around an internal main street.
+Transform activity centres that are dominated by enclosed retail into a mainstreet format as redevelopment occurs by including active street frontages, car parking areas behind active frontages, integrating development with surrounding public spaces and activities, and introducing more employment opportunities and a wider range of services; and